 We will look at how well Galaxy devices hold their value, how much they are going for right now and how much you can expect the price to change in the run up to announcement and release.

 But first, here are all the Samsung phones for the past two years in one handy little graph:

 Overall Trends in Samsung Price Tracking

-When we look at the iPhone prices in our iPhone price tracking articles, there are clear defined patterns.
+When we look at the iPhone prices in our iPhone price tracking articles, there are clearly defined patterns.
 Pricing on Samsung devices is, in fact, a little more subtle than that:

-- Samsung Galaxy devices do not follow the same heavy fluctuations in offer price prior and post release as Apple devices.
+- Samsung Galaxy devices do not follow the same heavy fluctuations in offer prices prior and post release as Apple devices.